 Treatment for spinal fractures includes the use of painkillers to control pain and increasing physical activity, preferably under professional supervision in the form of physical therapy.
 Water exercises are also very useful in the management of spinal fractures.

 Symptoms of spinal fractures are sometimes treated with bed rest and braces.
 However, these methods may lead to further deterioration in a patient’s condition and are now being used less frequently.
 For example, bed rest and inactivity can lead to further weakening of the bone and decreased incorporation of new calcium into bone.
 Braces, although they provide significant comfort, may weaken muscles, which can also lead to further weakening of bone.

 Although treatments for myeloma help control the disease, they do not correct any structural damage that may have already occurred with a fracture or stop continued worsening of the condition.
-Two surgical procedures—vertebroplasty and kyphoplasty—are used to treat spinal fractures due to osteoporosis (generalized bone weakening), bone metastases, or myeloma.
+Two surgical procedures—vertebroplasty and kyphoplasty—are used to treat spinal fractures due to multiple myeloma.
 By stabilizing the bone, these procedures help address the structural damage seen with spinal fractures, help relieve pain, and improve function and quality of life.